 Brainstorm some wild ideas that sound appealing to you.
-Fencing?
-Look for classes in your area.
-Kayaking?
-See if there’s a place near you where you can rent kayaks and look for some local outdoor clubs where you could go with others.
+Look for fencing classes in your area.
+See if there’s a place near you where you can rent kayaks, and look for some local outdoor clubs where you could go kayaking with others.

 Even if the new thing you try is challenging, give yourself some time to stick with it enough to see if it might be for you.

 Having a hard time fitting in a workout because of your social life?
 Instead of only getting together with your friends at the wine bar, see if you can schedule a hike in the park with them, or you could join a rec league like kickball.
 You could talk a friend into joining with you, or you could sign up by yourself and meet some new pals.